DLFMetadataAssessment/DLFMetadataAssessment.github.io/_entries/33publications.md

 - - --  Measurement of auditing quality
 - - --  Considerations for shared metadata

 A common theme across the publications we reviewed is the subjective nature of “quality,” since its definition is dependent upon local context and content as well as institutional goals.
-According to Hillman and Bruce (2013), conceptual criteria are “the lenses that help us know quality when we see it.”
+According to Hillmann and Bruce (2013), conceptual criteria are “the lenses that help us know quality when we see it.”
 Through building a community of practice for assessing metadata quality, we will be better positioned to have a shared vision, one that provides for the sustainability of our resources and meets the needs of our users and systems.

 <h3>Publications of Note</h3>